adityagodbole/adityagodbole.github.io/_posts/2014-01-02-introducing-lanyon.md

 layout: post
 title: Introducing Lanyon
 ---
+This is the theme I have used to kickstart the blog, hence I am leaving the original post that came with theme intact.

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.
 <!--more-->